searene/demos/blog/source/_posts/what-does-this-refer-to-in-javascript.md

 bar();
 ```

 Do you know what `this` refers to in the inserted line?
-Of course, it refers to `window`, because it's `window` that invokes `bar`.
+Of course, it refers to `window`, because it's `window` that calls `bar`.
 So what `this` refers to in the original code(the 4th line)?
 It's the same!
 Because the outer context of `obj.foo` is exactly the context where the inserted line is in.

 <div style="border: 1px solid #c8c8c8; padding: 10px; border-radius: 5px;">answer: **window**</div>